Get Tangem

 Types of cryptoprocessor

-There are two main methods when it comes to cryptocurrency payment processing.
+There are two primary methods when it comes to cryptocurrency payment processing.

 • Crypto–fiat.
 With this payment processing model, the merchant receives fiat money in their bank account after the conversion.